KunjShah95/odoo-hackathon/skill-swap-backend/README.md

 # Skill Swap Platform - Backend

-A robust backend API for the Skill Swap Platform built with Node.js, Express, and PostgreSQL.
+A robust backend API for the Skill Swap Platform built with Node.js, Express, and MySQL.

 ## Features